-Create-A modes allows the user to create the sports captain of their dreams, their own action hero, or the next Hulk Hogan of wrestling.
+Create-A modes allows the player to create the skate park of their dreams, their own action hero, or the next champion of wrestling.

 Crowd surfing is the act of riding a wave of arms across a sea of humanity.
 Often part of live rock shows - just be careful not to land on your head.

 Some games let players customize their character (or characters).
 Degree of customization may vary, with some games simply allowing to choose between different types of clothes, while others provide more detailed tinkering of features such as the distance between a character's eyes or hair color.

 Sometimes you want a challenge, sometimes you wanna coast.